offlinesec/offlinesec-client/README.md

 3. Role/Privilege Analysis
 * Will be available in next releases

+4. Transport Request Analysis
+* Will be available in next releases

+5. SAP Security Audit Log Analysis
+* Will be available in next releases

+If you need more  - email me info@offlinesec.com.

 ## Important Notes:
 1. We don't collect any client identity like email address, SAP SIDs, company, ip addresses.
 All Checks are performed fully anonymously.